• Home

 Framework

-To help people who are sad, anxious, traumatized, and stressed, therapists have used many diverse treatments.
-The problem with most of these approaches is that they primarily focus on the negative aspects of mental dysfunctions and attempt to “cure” or “fix” individuals with mental health issues, rather than promoting mental health wellness.
+To assist those who are sad, anxious, traumatized, and stressed, therapists have employed a variety of treatments.
+However, many of these approaches primarily concentrate on the negative aspects of mental dysfunctions, aiming to 'cure' or 'fix' individuals with mental health issues, rather than fostering mental wellness.

-On the other hand, positive psychology practitioners focus on helping people discover and explore their strengths, potentials, possibilities, and talents to engender hope and joy and promote positive functioning.
-This therapeutic framework, Scallon & Liptak's Hierarchy of Hope, is centered on the principles of two models promoting mental health wellness: Abraham Maslow’s Hierarchy of Needs and the field of Positive Psychology.
-It teaches clients five hope habits that protect people from mental illness.
+In contrast, practitioners of positive psychology focus on empowering people to uncover and explore their strengths, potentials, possibilities, and talents, which promotes hope and joy while enhancing positive functioning.
+This therapeutic framework, known as the Hierarchy of Hope, is rooted in the principles of two models that support mental health wellness: Abraham Maslow’s Hierarchy of Needs and the field of Positive Psychology.
+It introduces clients to five Protective Hope Habits that serve as safeguards against mental illness.

 Goal of HOH: Mental Wellness

-While closely related, mental health issues, mental health, and mental health wellness are distinct concepts:
+While closely related, mental health issues, mental health, and mental wellness are distinct concepts:

-• In contrast, mental health wellness in Positive Psychology is a more active, hopeful, and optimistic state of well-being that can be actively cultivated.
-People can generate mental wellness by developing protective hope-based habits to buffer against mental illness.
-Mental wellness is not just the absence of mental illness.
-Mental wellness is the presence of emotional, mental, vocational, social, and psychological well-being.
-Mental wellness involves demonstrating resilience in the face of daily challenges, experiencing joy, having extreme levels of hope, and having the resources to navigate difficult situations.
-Mental health wellness is the opposite of mental health issues!
+In contrast, mental wellness, particularly in the context of Positive Psychology, is a more active, hopeful, and optimistic state of well-being that can be actively cultivated.
+Achieving mental wellness involves generating high levels of hope through what we call the Hierarchy of Hope.
+People can enhance their mental wellness by developing protective hope habits that serve as a buffer against mental illness.
+Mental wellness is not just the absence of mental illness; it encompasses the presence of emotional, mental, vocational, social, and psychological well-being.
+It involves demonstrating resilience in the face of daily challenges, experiencing joy, having extreme levels of hope, and having the resources to navigate difficult situations.
+Thus, mental health wellness stands in stark contrast to mental health issues!

 The next logical question is, “How can people be mentally healthier?”
 Our research suggests that achieving mental well-being involves generating high levels of hope, which in turn fosters joy and resilience.
 John researched the impact of hope on mental wellness and found that five specific factors trigger hope, joy, happiness, and enhanced mental wellness.